WilliamTales/RTMdocs/Guidelines/Local/04 - surveys.md

 It's possible to sort surveys by *Name*, number of *Runs* and *Status*.
 Clicking the option once will sort ascending and the second time will apply descending.

-Sorting can be a very usefull tool as your survey's list grow bigger, in the example below there's a search for *"a"* and also sorting the list by *Name*.
+Sorting can be a very useful tool as your survey's list grow bigger, in the example below there's a search for *"a"* and it's also sorting the list by *Name*.

 ![surveysSort](../../_images/surveysSort.png)